.

 Go figure.

-My man Boosty (above).
-Nice shades.
 I snatched em and ran like hell right after this shot.
+He couldn't catch me...you know...the boots and all.

 My man Rick Derringer (right).
 I've always liked the signature rhythm riff in "Free Ride" (when Rick was in Edgar Winter's White Trash), so he showed me how he plays it.
 He's still got it.
 You should hear is wicked solo jazz instrumental version of "Rock n Roll Hoochie Coo".
 We jammed some blues at 2005 NAMM when he played in the booth next door to PedalSnake.
 Good bluesman too...but there was no 2nd ax nearby this time.
+(2015 update: Dan Hartman wrote "Free Ride" and played guitar on it.
+Oh well, Rick still played it well.)

 Big Eddie (above).
 Mr. Van Halen stopped in at Fender's after-party one night to demo Fender's new replica of his Frankenstein ax.
 I fought thru the crowd with a Nikon D-50, turned off the flash, and held real still shooting from 20 ft with 80mm zoom.
-He is still the man. and
+He is still the man, and shredders everywhere imitate what he invented and mastered, but nobody has the

-Shredders everywhere imitate what he invented and mastered, but nobody has the sound and artistry of EHV.
+sound and artistry of EHV.
 He said he could not tell the difference it the replica (above) and his original.
 It is a masterful job, done in a very limited production run, with each costing around $35,000.

 My man Jimmie.
 I read somewhere that Mr. Vaughan's (Stevie Ray's older brother) signature Stratocaster was made of poplar, which I thought was a light-weight wood.
-My older Strat is very light, with some as-yet-unidentified bastard wood (Leo ran out of Alder and Ash that day, and sent a kid down to the wood store).
-As a result (I think), my Strat has a cool, trashy blues tone that I love, so I've been trying to find out its secret.
+My older Strat is very light, with some as-yet-unidentified wood.
+As a result (I think), my Strat has a cool, trashy blues tone that I love,

+finish.
 Thinking "poplar", and that Jimmie may like a similar trashy tone (no offense), I ask "So Jimmie, is your Strat light-weight?"
 He didn't know..."...well, its poplar, right?"
 He says "I like it a lot, I think its very pop'lar!" (groan)

 By now a crowd is gathering.
 So, to settle the raging debate, I said "Well, let's see how heavy yourn is."
 He yanks it out of the soft case and we compare it to one hanging on the wall.